(1) The Secretary may:

 (b) Summarily suspend an operating permit and close a public pool or spa when protection of the public health, safety, or welfare imperatively requires emergency action.

-(2) The Secretary may summarily suspend an operating permit pursuant to §A(1)(b) of this regulation for any of the following:
+(2) The Secretary may summarily suspend an operating permit pursuant to §A(1)(b) of this regulation for a:

 (1) In the case of the summary suspension of a permit pursuant to §A(1)(b) of this regulation, the Secretary shall provide a person with written notice of the violation and an opportunity for a hearing pursuant to State Government Article, Title 10, Subtitle 2, Annotated Code of Maryland.